What is social engineering?

 There are more than phishing attacks to watch out for, however.
 Other social engineering tactics include:

-Offline, diversion thefts involve intercepting deliveries by persuading couriers to go to the wrong location.
-Online, they involve stealing confidential information by persuading victims to send it to the wrong recipient.
+Offline diversion thefts involve intercepting deliveries by persuading couriers to go to the wrong location.
+Online, they involve stealing confidential information by convincing victims to send it to the wrong recipient.

 Attackers pretend to be romantically or sexually interested in the victim to persuade them to yield sensitive information or money.

-Text messages that purport to be from legitimate entities are often used in combination with other techniques to bypass 2FA (two-factor authentication).
+Text messages that purport to be from legitimate entities are often used with other techniques to bypass 2FA (two-factor authentication).
 They might also direct victims to malicious websites on their phones.